TingleDinkle/Notes-for-Networking/README.md

 Message Timing
 --------------
--Flow Control: Rate of transmission and how much information can be sent and the speed at which it can be delivered
+- Flow Control: Rate of transmission and how much information can be sent and the speed at which it can be delivered

--Response Timeout: How long a device waits when it doesn't get reply from destination.
+- Response Timeout: How long a device waits when it doesn't get reply from destination.

 Message Delivery Options
 ------------------------